aredn/documentation/arednGettingStarted/node_admin.rst

   Click in the field at the right to select from the power settings that are supported on your device.

 SSID Setting
   The default SSID is provided in the field at the right.
 Typically you will not need to change this default unless you have a specific reason for putting radios on a non-default SSID to isolate their traffic.
+The SSID is analogous to a CTCSS tone; radios with different SSIDs but using the same channel may generate RF energy that causes interference, even though the radios will not be decoding each other's signals.

 Minimum SNR
   This is the minimum Signal-to-Noise ratio that you require in order to reliably pass radio data between nodes.
 The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links that have reduced signal characteristics.